 While it is critical to have at least a day's worth of water and food available in case of emergency, you'll also want some for comfort too.
-Even if you are sitting inside a cool, air conditioned truck the air is try and the air from your car blowing on you is even drier.
+Even if you are sitting inside a cool, air-conditioned truck the air is try and the air from your car blowing on you is even drier.
 When I go into the desert, I try to always bring a cooler of water bottles as well as sports drinks.
-I also have a vacuum insulated bottle that I fill with ice and water.
-It was originally intended as a growler to keep beer cold but I find it does a great job at keeping ice and water cold all day long.
+I also have a vacuum-insulated bottle that I fill with ice and water.
+It was originally intended as a growler to keep beer cold, but I find it does a great job keeping ice and water cold all day.

 For food, food bars with plenty of protein are a great choice as are snacks such as dried coconut and banana chips that won't go bad in the heat.
 While chocolate bars and candy might be tasty, anything that can melt is not a good choice here.

 Dress Properly: Driving Gloves, Face Mask, and Boots

 Gloves are a good idea any time of year because you never know when you might need them, but in the summer it's essential.
 Your steering wheel is going to be hot even after just a few minutes of sitting in the sun.
 Also, you need to be prepared for blowing sand and grit so I always take a face mask to protect me when walking around.
 If you are traveling in an open Jeep it goes from a good idea to an essential piece of gear though since you're going to get dusty and you'll want to keep that out of your lungs.
 You'll also want to make sure to wear a good pair of boots that are comfortable for driving but have thick soles and good support for walking on rocks and other obstacles.